-The Authority is a component unit of the Borough of Buena as it meets the financial accountability criteria for component units set forth in Governmental Accounting Standards Board ("GASB") Statement No. 14 The Financial Reporting Entity, as amended by GASB Statement No. 39, Determining Whether Certain Organizations are Component Units, and GASB Statement No. 61, The Financial Reporting Entity: Omnibus - an Amendment of GASB Statements No. 14 and No. 34.
+The Authority is a component unit of the Borough of Buena as it meets the financial accountability criteria for component units set forth in Governmental Accounting Standards Board ("GASB") Statement No. 14 The Financial Reporting Entity, as amended by GASB Statement No. 39, Determining Whether Certain Organizations are Component Units, and GASB Statement No. 61, The Financial Reporting Entity: Omnibus - an Amendment of GASB Statements No. 14 and No. 34 and No. 80, Blending Requirements for Certain Component Units - an amendment of GASB Statement No. 14.
 The financial statements of the Borough of Buena are not presented in accordance with generally accepted accounting principles (GAAP) and do not present the financial statements of its component units in accordance with those GASB Statements.
 The Authority's financial statements would be either blended or discretely presented with those of the Borough if the Borough reported using generally accepted accounting principles (GAAP) applicable to governmental entities.
 The Authority does not have any component units for which it is financially accountable.